bthompsonnwa/job-tracker/README.md

 # Job Tracker

-Automatically scrapes 16 NWA school district job boards daily, filters for your skillset, and sends an email digest of new matches.
+Automatically scrapes job boards daily, filters for your skillset, and sends an email digest of new matches.

 **Dashboard:** `https://YOUR-USERNAME.github.io/YOUR-REPO-NAME/`